Carrotstudio0/Ar.Language/README.md

 ---

 #### 📄 **License**
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under a custom license.
+By installing or using this software, you agree to the terms shown during the setup process.
+The full license text is included within the language files and is displayed before installation.

 ---